Learning Perspective course descriptions, 2025-26 spring semester

 Perspective on the Natural World (PN)

-ASTR-135 Planets (4 Credits) (PN) A non-calculus course intended for all majors on planets and planetary systems.
-Topics include the history of planetary astronomy, formation and evolution of the solar system, solar system physics, properties of solar system objects and the discovery of extrasolar planets.
-Results of recent space discoveries and the methods and tools used by astronomers will be emphasized.
+ASTR-145 Stars and Galaxies (4 Credits) (PN) A non-calculus course intended for all majors on stars, galaxies and the universe.
+Topics include the formation and evolution of stars, basic stellar astrophysics, the interstellar medium, galaxy evolution and cosmology.
+Observational techniques and scientific methodology will be discussed.
 Evening observing sessions in the Carl Gamble observatory will be required.
 Suggested prerequisite: A math-index score of 840 or higher is recommended (pre-calc ready).